phstc/phstc.github.com/_posts/2012-11-16-use-aspirinjs-to-improve-your-javascript-code.md

 ## Too much code?

 Even if it seemed to much code for a basic example of "Tweet search", believe me, all code start simple and easy to understand, but as they are used, they grow.
-Modular code, following [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle), will avoid a huge headache in the future.
+Modular code following [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle), will avoid a huge headache in the future.